Employer of Record

 In Morocco, Mercans ensures that termination procedures are managed in compliance with local labor regulations.
 When terminating an employment contract, employers are not legally obligated to provide a 13th or 14th month salary or bonus.
 However, they must adhere to specific guidelines regarding severance pay and notice periods:

-- Notice Period: The notice period required for termination varies depending on the length of service:
+• Notice Period: The notice period required for termination varies depending on employee category and length of service under the Labour Code and applicable regulations.
+In practice, it commonly ranges from 8 days to 3 months.

 Employees vs Independent Contractors